stacks-network/stacks-core/docs/faq_technical.md

 existing knowledge is immediately applicable to Blockstack.
 Anything you can do in a Web browser, you can do in a Blockstack app.

-## I'm a developer, but not for the Web.
+## I'm a non-Web developer.
 Can I build on Blockstack?

 Yes!
 Blockstack implements a [RESTful API](https://core.blockstack.org) which lets you interact with Blockstack from any language and any runtime.
 In fact,